Stock Picking is Time Consuming and Destined for Underperformance

 I haven’t always been an index fund investor.
 When I started investing, I was a value stock picker.
-I wanted to invest in companies stocks that were selling below than their intrinsic value.
+I wanted to invest in company stocks that were selling below than their intrinsic value.
 I spent hours reviewing company annual reports, Securities and Exchange (SEC) documents and listening to company conference calls.
 During those years, there were some amazing wins – I bought Oracle priced in the teens and sold it for over $100 per share.
 There were also some losses.
 Nokia looked like at a bargain at $30 after falling 50 percent, but there was plenty of room to drop further.
 Ultimately, I sold the stock in the single digits.
 Overall, my record was good, some years I beat the S&P 500, while other years, a tad under.

 What changed, why did I become an index fund investor?